“Preventing and Correcting Unwanted Jumping in Dogs”

 A: If your dog doesn’t seem to respond to your training⁣ attempts, consider enrolling them in a training ⁢class led by a professional dog trainer.
 These classes can provide invaluable socialization opportunities and tailored advice for dealing with persistent jumping behaviors.

-See also "Training Your Dog to Be Calm Around Loud Noises"
+See also "How to Train Your Dog to Be Gentle with Children"

 Q: Can ⁣jumping behavior have underlying issues?